react-cosmos/react-cosmos/README.md

 export default ({ children }) => <Provider store={store}>{children}</Provider>;
 ```

-> A decorator file only applies to fixture files that are contained in the decorator file's directory.
-Multiple decorator files can be composed, in the order of their position in the file system hierarchy (from outer to inner).
+> A decorator only applies to fixture files contained in the decorator's directory.
+Decorators can be composed, in the order of their position in the file system hierarchy (from outer to inner).

 ## Declarative mocks